 Some days I think I’m going to go crazy.
 Some days I am crazy.

-- And finally, I keep plugging away at it in spite of a certain level of chaos.
+Teaching kids of many ages all at once can have its challenges for sure, but it’s doable.
+The bottom line is, I keep plugging away at it in spite of a certain level of chaos.